Practice of surveying the identified market at UC Davis and UC Davis Health.

 - Identifying the appropriate labor market for various types of positions.

 - Surveying the market to determine the salaries that are being paid for like positions.

 - Identifying market trends such as: ancillary pay, and merit and pay practices.

 - Establishing, adjusting, and/or recommending salary changes and/or structures for staff positions.

 - Consulting with management on their workforce needs.

-Labor market analysis is a five part process to:
+At UC Davis and UC Davis Health, labor market analysis is a five-part process to:

 - Identify the area within which employers are competing for labor.

 - Conduct or participate in market surveys within the labor market to determine the salaries being paid for specific positions.

 - Work with management to validate the market areas, market competitors, and job matches.